 And I would like to cite two helpful tips from the article:

-With sufficient smartphone memory, downloading and uploading data works as expected!
-However, you should read the article eVscope Data Storage & Memory: Downloading and Uploading Data in the Unistellar Help Center to learn about the subtleties of this process.
+With sufficient smartphone memory, downloading and uploading data worked as expected!
+However, you should read the article eVscope "Data Storage & Memory: Downloading and Uploading Data" (no longer available) in the Unistellar Help Center to learn about the subtleties of this process.
 And your smartphone should have more than 12 GB of free memory to hold the data!

 With app version 1.1 (for me functional from version 1.1.1 on), Unistellar fundamentally changed the procedure to transfer data from the eVscope to the SETI server.
 In the following, I describe the new upload procedure!
 While before the data was first transferred to the smartphone and sent from there via the internet to the SETI server (therefore, 12 GB of free memory was needed on the smartphone for 100% data), the smartphone is now only needed for starting the data upload.
 Then, the eVscope connects to the Internet and sends the data directly to the SETI server.